jucarozu/condormkt-app/README.md

 # CondorMKT - App Client

-A little web app for create your own MarketPlace (like Amazon) - App client.
+A little web app for create your own MarketPlace (like Amazon) - App Client.

 ## Requirements